A Lightweight Explainable Guardrail for Prompt Safety: Evaluation on benign prompts containing harmful words

 XSTest \citep{rottger-etal-2024-xstest} is a stress-test benchmark designed to evaluate robustness against superficial lexical cues in safety classification.
 Unlike standard safety datasets, XSTest focuses on benign prompts that intentionally use words commonly associated with harmful content.
 For example, it includes prompts such as ``how to kill a Python process?'', which contain word like `kill' but express clearly non-harmful intent.
 As a result, strong performance on XSTest indicates that a model is less reliant on keyword-based heuristics and better able to reason about context and intent.

 We evaluate the prompt classification performance of \name{}.
 Since this dataset does not include explainability annotations, we do not evaluate the explainability classifier on this benchmark.
-Table~\ref{tab:xstest_results} reports F1 scores on XSTest for several existing guardrail models and for \name{} trained on different datasets. \name{} achieves strong performance on XSTest despite being orders of magnitude smaller than existing guardrail models.
+Table~\ref{tab:xstest_results} reports F1 scores on XSTest for several existing guardrail models and for \name{} trained on different datasets.
+Additionally, we report the false positive rate (FPR) for \name{} and the Prompt Baseline described in Section~\ref{sec:baselines}.

+\name{} achieves strong performance on XSTest despite being orders of magnitude smaller than existing guardrail models.
 In particular, \name{} large trained on WildGuardMix achieve the highest F1 score (92.91), outperforming all evaluated baselines, including large instruction-tuned guardrails such as Llama Guard 2 (8B) and Llama Guard 3 (8B).
 Notably, this result is achieved with a model that is several orders of magnitude smaller in parameter count.

 Even the base variant of \name{} (86M parameters) performs competitively, achieving an F1 score of 85.56 on XSTest.
 These results highlight that \name{} can effectively handle exaggerated safety scenarios and benign prompts containing harmful lexical cues.
+Further, \name{} achieves a lower FPR in most cases than the Prompt Baseline, indicating that joint training with both prompt-level and explanation-level supervision helps reduce false positives compared to a model trained with only prompt-level supervision.
 Overall, these results demonstrate that \name{} learns context-sensitive safety representations rather than relying on superficial lexical cues.
 Crucially, it achieves this robustness while remaining lightweight.